Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Post Deployment Instructions.md

 **Schema:**
 ```
 {
+	"Time": "Time of originating event.
+See note (optional)",
 	"Host": "Hostname (required)",
 	"Metric": "Counter/metric name (required)",
 	"Value": "Numeric value (required)",
 	"Application": "Originating application of the event (optional)",
-	"Category": "Originating category of the event (optional)"
+	"Brand": "Originating brand of the event (optional)"
 }
 ```

+>Note: By default the event enqueue time is used.
+Please refer to customizations section for using time column in the event.

 The Azure Event Hub service is generic and can ingest data in either CSV or JSON format.
 No special processing occurs in the Azure Event Hub, but it is important you understand the data that is published to it.
 You can find more details on how to send events or data to an Azure Event Hub in [Event Hub guide](https://azure.microsoft.com/en-us/documentation/articles/event-hubs-programming-guide/).